 Sara is an International Dressage Rider and Trainer, training with Olympic Gold medallists Carl Hester MBE and Charlotte Dujardin CBE.

-Sara started riding when she was two years old and was lucky enough to be born into a very horsey family with her mother, Helen Gallop (BHSI), a keen Advanced Event Rider and her Grandmother, Sheila Weston, founder of Summerhouse and Grandfather, John Gallop, a keen huntsman with the Berkeley Vale.
+Sara started riding when she was two years old and was lucky enough to be born into a very horsey family with her mother, Helen Gallop (BHSI), a keen Advanced Event Rider and her Grandmother, Sheila Weston, founder of Prestige Equestrian and Grandfather, John Gallop, a keen huntsman with the Berkeley Vale.
 Sara sister, Rachel competes Internationally in Show Jumping at Grand Prix level also.

-As a child, Sara had great fun getting involved in all Pony Club activities, competing as part of the PC Area Dressage, jumping and eventing teams on her 2 superstar ponies, Summerhouse Irish, whom competed at Sansaw Park and Summerhouse Coconut, who went on to gain a place on the British Pony Eventing Team.
-Sara was fortunate to grow up at the ever growing Summerhouse Equestrian, a family owned business, located in a picturesque part of Gloucestershire in England and one that prides itself as the home of equine excellence.
+As a child, Sara had great fun getting involved in all Pony Club activities, competing as part of the PC Area Dressage, jumping and eventing teams on her 2 superstar ponies, Irish, whom competed at Sansaw Park and Coconut, who went on to gain a place on the British Pony Eventing Team.
+Sara was fortunate to grow up at the ever growing Prestige Equestrian, a family owned business, located in a picturesque part of Gloucestershire in England and one that prides itself as the home of equine excellence.
 The centre has an extensive offering which is enjoyed by aspiring and elite riders from around the country and internationally.
 Set up in 1978 by Sheila and John Weston, now run by Helen and Sara.

 With Helen competing successfully at 2* British Eventing level, Sara was always by her side and followed in her footsteps taking part in the Pony Club area eventing team competitions and then moving onto horses when Helen’s career took a turn to pure show jumping.
-During her time at school, Sara worked and trained for her BHS exams and BS course designer qualifications at Summerhouse, as well as training and competing a number of young horses in both jumping and dressage competitions, under the instruction of a number of renowned trainers such as Claire Sansom, Rowland Fernyhough and Pammy Hutton.
+During her time at school, Sara worked and trained for her BHS exams and BS course designer qualifications at Prestige Equestrian, as well as training and competing a number of young horses in both jumping and dressage competitions, under the instruction of a number of renowned trainers such as Claire Sansom, Rowland Fernyhough and Pammy Hutton.